These instructions are for patients who have had excision with sutures (stitches) performed at Spot Check Clinic.

 5-7 days later

 Pathology results should be available.
 Depending on the arrangements you have made with your doctor, check your email and/or text messages.
-Your result will be available in writing, together with further information and advice from your doctor, via the MoleScope/Dermengine website and app.
+In most cases, your result will be available in writing, together with further information and advice from your doctor, via the MoleScope/Dermengine website and app.

 If the pathology result shows a serious skin cancer or anything complicated and difficult to explain and understand in writing, the doctor will call you to discuss the results before releasing them to you in writing.